A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem: Architecture and methodology

 \subsubsection{Data corpus and schema}

 The initial knowledge base was derived from a CSV file, a comprehensive dataset aggregating solved FLP instances from academic literature and benchmarks.
-Each row represents a unique problem-solution pair, capturing critical attributes as detailed in Table~\ref{tab:csv_schema}.
+Table~\ref{tab:csv_schema} summarizes the structure of this dataset, where each row represents a layout problem and its solution.
+The columns capture key information such as the problem ID, number of facilities, floor dimensions, problem type, constraints, solver method, algorithm parameters, solution cost, computation time, and source reference.